jflamy/owlcms4/docs/Fly.md

 ## Installation on fly.io

 Fly.io is a cloud service that is, in effect, free.
-Indeed, the charges for an owlcms application, its database the matching cloud scoreboard are less than the minimal billing amount and are therefore free.
+Indeed, the charges are less than their minimal billing amount and no bill is issued.

+There are three common cloud configurations

+1. Running owlcms in the cloud
+2. Running owlcms locally on a laptop, and sending results to a cloud-based publicresults so people all over can see the results live and without delay.  **If you only need publicresults, simply skip the owlcms installation.**
+3. Running both owlcms and publicresults in the cloud.

+## First-time tool installation and Initial Login

-To install in the cloud you will need to log in to their site and then copy-paste a few commands given on this page.
+To install the application, you need to create an account and install a small software on your laptop.
+This tool is used to create, start, stop and update the applications that run on the fly.io cloud.

-#### One-time tool installation and Log in

 1. Go to the site https://fly.io and create an account if you don't have one

 2. Install the `fly` command on your machine.
-This sends your instructions to fly.io to configure your applications.
+This is the command that interacts with the fly.io site to configure your applications.

       - For Windows users:

-         1. Click on the gray area just below and copy the installation command.
+         1. Copy the following installation command (click on the gray area right here)

             ```
             powershell -Command "iwr https://fly.io/install.ps1 -useb | iex"
             ```

          2. Then click the `⊞` icon in your Windows taskbar at the bottom and type `cmd` to open a command window.

-        3. Then paste the command and hit Enter.
+         3. Then do a right-click in the command window to paste the command.
+Hit Enter.

       - For other users: See the [flyctl installation instructions](https://fly.io/docs/hands-on/install-flyctl/).

    - Type the `fly auth login` command to login to your account.

-#### Install owlcms
+## Install owlcms

 - The application names in fly.io are global.
 If the name you want is already taken, you will be told.